Feeling down and disappointed that you’re losing money in stocks? Don’t worry, you’re not the only one.

-It is our hope that their words can serve as guide and inspiration to all Filipino investors who are feeling lost / afraid / upset / uneasy / anxious / distressed / horrified about the current stock market situation.
+It is our hope that their words can serve as guide and inspiration to all Filipino investors who are feeling lost / afraid / upset / uneasy / anxious / distressed / horrified about the distressing stock market situation.

 Ten (10) Best Quotes on Stock Market Investing